ranocha/SummationByPartsOperators.jl/docs/src/benchmarks.md

 show(stdout, MIME"text/plain"(), @benchmark mul_aos!($du_aos_plain, $D_full, $u_aos_plain))
 ```

+Now, we use an array of structures (AoS) based on `reinterpret` and standard
+`mul!`.
+This is much more efficient for the implementation in SummationByPartsOperators.jl.
+In Julia v1.6, this is also more efficient for sparse matrices but less efficient
+for dense matrices (compared to the plain AoS approach with `mul_aos!` above).
 ```@example soa-aos
 println("Array of Structures (reinterpreted array)") u_aos_r = reinterpret(reshape, Vec5{T}, u_aos_plain); du_aos_r = similar(u_aos_r)